-- All field contacts involving actual or potential criminal conduct, within video or audio range:
+- (a) All field contacts involving actual or potential criminal conduct, within video or audio range:

 - 1. Traffic stops (to include, but not limited to, traffic violations, stranded motorist assistance and all crime interdiction stops)

 - 2. Priority responses

 - 3. Vehicle pursuits

-- 4. Suspicious vehicles
+- Suspicious vehicles

-- 5. Arrests
+- Arrests

 - 6. Vehicle searches

 - 7. Physical or verbal confrontations or use of force

 - 8. Pedestrian stops

 - 9. DUI investigations including field sobriety tests

 - 10. Crimes in progress

-- Responding to an in-progress call
+- 11. Responding to an in-progress call

-- (b) All self-initiated activity in which an officer would normally notify the Communications Center
+- (b) All self-initiated activity in which an officer would normally notify WESCOM with the exception of regular business checks.

 - (c) Any call for service involving a crime where the recorder may aid in the apprehension and/or prosecution of a suspect:

-- 1. Domestic violence calls
+- Domestic violence calls

 - 2. Disturbance of peace calls

-- 3. Offenses involving violence or weapons

-- (d) Any other contact that becomes adversarial after the initial contact, in a situation that would not otherwise require recording

-- (e) Any other circumstance where the officer believes that a recording of an incident would be appropriate
+- 3. Offenses involving violence or weapons - (d) Any other contact that becomes adversarial after the initial contact, in a situation that would not otherwise require recording - (e) Any other circumstance where the officer believes that a recording of an incident would be appropriate.
+When choosing to record an individual(s) and their actions, officers must comply with all applicable state laws related to eavesdropping and recording consent of all parties involved.